 Thus, the antibacterial properties in fresh garlic may, for example, kill bacteria that lead to food poisoning.

-In addition, another study suggests that allicin could be used to combat bacterial lung infections by direct inhalation because it inhibits bacterial growth as a vapor (Reiter et al. 201743).
+In addition, another study suggests that allicin could combat bacterial lung infections by direct inhalation because it inhibits bacterial growth as a vapor (Reiter et al. 201743).

-In light of the COVID-19 pandemic and the seriousness of lung infections associated with it, this is quite an exciting property of garlic.
+In light of the COVID-19 pandemic and the seriousness of lung infections, this is quite an exciting property of garlic.

 Furthermore, a study established that the antifungal benefits of the sulfur compounds in garlic is effective against athlete’s foot.

 In this study, 79 percent of the participants could completely cure the fungus in 7 days by applying the garlic cream (Ledezma et al. 199644).

 If you want to treat an athlete’s foot with a home remedy at your own risk, crush garlic cloves and rub them over the affected areas twice a day.

 Garlic Benefits for the Skin